 Picture, Pattern and Word Thinkers of the Autism Spectrum

 Pattern-Thinkers are known for putting complex nonlinear patterns together.
-They are known to be great scientists, mathematicians and artists.
+They are known to be great scientists, mathematicians, and artists.
 We might even speculate Wilson and Van Gogh to be the elusive and rare combination of two autism thinking-types; a Pattern and Picture Thinker.
 Able to visualize and organize complex information from a “bottom-up” perspective instead of the typical “top-down” perspective (Temple Grandin describes these Thinking Types in further detail).

 I want to thank Pohland and Brain Wilson for creating and sharing a powerful story and giving us a video representation and peek into the mind and world of what a sensory overwhelm feels like.
 They captured it beautifully.
-The wonderful world of creativity, the treacherous in-between of madness, and the up/down relationships with those who love us, help us navigate and sometimes save us from our overwhelming world.
+The wonderful world of creativity, the treacherous in-between of madness, and the up/down relationships with those who love us help us navigate and sometimes save us from our overwhelming world.

 Brian was eventually diagnosed with Schizoaffective Disorder.
-The relationship of these type of mental disorders to Autism is that autism would be an early or pre-life amplification and already “autistic-like trait” exhibitions, ie “peripheral mind”.
+The relationship of these type of mental disorders to autism is that autism would be an early or pre-life amplification and already “autistic-like trait” exhibitions, ie “peripheral mind”.
 Whether that amplification creates mental illness or physical illness depends on the situation.
-I think those with Autism (early life amplification of stress reactivity) can have co-morbid conditions and others within the BAP without “autism” or early life developmental impairments can develop “mental illness” or impacted by stress more readily later in life (or during major change milestones in the brain).
+I think those with Autism (early life amplification of stress reactivity) can have co-occurring conditions and others within the BAP without “autism” or early life developmental impairments can develop “mental illness” or be impacted by stress more readily later in life (or during major change milestones in the brain).
 So Brian may exhibit autistic-like traits when a combination of factors weighing on him and biologically tweaked (from drug use which can both reprogram and oxidatively damage the brain), falls into psychosis.

 Regardless, many mental illness outcomes depend on the system and the environmental adaptations in response to stress.
-It can be unique manifestation or “variations on the same tune”, such as schizoeffective disorder.
+It can be a unique manifestation or “variations on the same tune”, such as schizoeffective disorder.

 When I discuss, autism subtypes, I referred to them as “Peripheral Minds“.
 These are traits of autism in the highly variable 60% of the population (referred to as the Broader Autism Phenotype or BAP) that we might say process information differently than the norm (the more homogeneously grouped 40%).
 What we consider autism disorder may be in fact the amplification of the various thinking-types of the BAP.
 When one has autism, this amplification is to the point that there are developmental (and internal like immune system) trade-offs that become disabilities and can become illnesses.
-The noise Brain heard and the visuals Van Gogh may have seen, while giving them an advantage of increase information to organized into music and art, may also have come at a cost of being a constant burden pushing their physical, nutritional and energy limits.
+The noise Brain heard and the visuals Van Gogh may have seen, while giving them an advantage of increased information to organize into music and art, may also have come at a cost of being a constant burden pushing their physical, nutritional, and energy limits.
 So much so that additional stress or lack of resources from their environment pushed them over the balancing threshold.
 The brain as we know, while 3% of our body, uses 20% of our energy from calories.
 And that is for normal everyday thinking and functioning.
 Imagine hyper-information mode?
 What type of internal compensations may have to be made in order to shift, accommodate, create or trade-off for that energy?
 Taking in that much information may be a terrible burden for the body.

 How can we communicate these types of needs to employers, parents and teachers to insure proper breaks and care to minimize stress overloads and sensory meltdowns?
 How can we improve our stress resiliency?
-How can we improve understanding of sensory meltdowns and needs of so many on the spectrum?
+How can we improve our understanding of sensory meltdowns and the needs of so many on the spectrum?